A list of questions on popular topics. This is where you will find information about death benefits, the McCloud court case and pensions and divorce.

 You and your ex-spouse or partner will each need to tell the Court the value of your pension pot(s) and/or the value of the benefits you have built up.
 You don’t have an automatic right to know the value of your ex-spouse’s or partner’s benefits, and vice versa but you can each decide to tell each other.
 Contact your pension fund to request the information you need.

-If you live in England, Wales or Northern Ireland, it is the value of your pension benefits at the date of divorce or dissolution of the civil partnership that is counted.
+If you live in England, Wales or Northern Ireland, the value of your pension benefits at the date of divorce or dissolution of the civil partnership is counted.

 When you go to Court, you and your ex-spouse or partner can decide how any pension benefits are split: